 Step back, literally put that phone down!
 No good response ever took 0.003 of a second to craft.
 Trust me, I've tried.

-Observe yourself for a moment, take a breath.
+Observe yourself for a moment.
+Take a breath.
 What is going on around you?
-Have you been ranting to your friend about how terrible your ex has been over the last few weeks (which isn't a bad thing, support is important)?
+Have you been ranting to your friend about how terrible your co-parent has been over the last few weeks (which isn't a bad thing, support is important)?
 If you have, I'm going to say that it's probably heavily influencing your reaction right now.
 Can you identify your emotions?
 Are you feeling fearful, frustrated, disappointed, angry?
 Whatever emotions they are, observe them, label them, but don't grab hold of them.
 We don't want them hanging around right now.

 Find the right space to respond because your coffee catch up isn't it.
 Again trust me, I've tried.
 Remember your friend sitting in front of you?
 Probably with a slightly cold coffee by now.
 They need you to plan your next step but not actually do it.
 Otherwise you won't be present with them, you'll be elsewhere.
-Agree on when you will respond to the message it'll most likely be "When I get home, I'll sit down and respond thoughtfully."
-Let your friend know too, they'll appreciate that, and it's a quick little pact to keep you from digressing.
-Not responding immediately can be extremely helpful in this moment, it gives you time to think and it also sets the precedent with your ex that you are not at their beck and call.
+Agree on when you will respond to the message.
+It will most likely be "when I get home so I can sit down and respond thoughtfully."
+Let your friend know too, they'll appreciate that, and it's a pact to keep you from digressing.
+Not responding immediately can be extremely helpful in this moment, it gives you time to think and it also sets the precedent with your co-parent that you are not at their beck and call.

 Control the Controllable's

-We all love a little control in our lives, let's be honest!
-But separation is one of the most difficult situations to try and gain full control over.
+Let's be honest, we all love a little control in our lives but separation is one of the most difficult situations to try and gain full control over.
 Trust me I've tried 😂.
 It's all about remaining focused on the kids and honing your negotiation skills.
 There's no strong-handing here.

 Getting into the habit of enacting a process like this will help you stay in the space where you feel in control, and less like a plane screaming "MAYDAY MAYDAY MAYDAY" as you spiral towards the earth with a bunch of innocent bystanders on board; more often than not your friends and family, and sometimes your kids.